-German Cockroaches Have No Place in Maryland Restaurants
+German Cockroaches Have No Place in DC Restaurants

 Human habitation is associated with 30 of the 4000 species of cockroach in the world but only four species are what we would call pests in the United States.
 They are the: